alexa/ask-sdk-controls/doc/userGuide.md

 ## 2.2.
 JavaScript or TypeScript?

-Skills that use the Controls framework can be written in JavaScript or Typescript, and there is no functional or performance difference from the choice.
+Skills that use the Controls Framework can be written in JavaScript or Typescript, and there is no functional or performance difference from the choice.
 In the documentation and sample code we provide, we have chosen to use JavaScript as it is currently used by the majority of the Alexa skill developer community.